mrkct/charm/README.md

 ## Compiling

-Compiling charm only requires a C compiler.
+Compiling charm requires a recent C compiler (it uses some C23 features).
-To compile by yourself, run:

-    cc charm.c -o charm
+    make

-If you want to develop charm, you should also get `make`, a POSIX shell and the GNU tools in `arm-none-eabi-gcc` as the tools `as` and `objdump` are used validation.
+Running the test suite requires the GNU tools in `arm-none-eabi-gcc` because `as` and `objdump`' are used for validation.

-There is also a Makefile with a few targets that you might be interested in; it's probably easiest to just see what's there by yourself.

 ## Limitations